Southern Maine

 Fort Dayton

-A palisaded blockhouse and trading post located on the Saco River.
-It still existed in 1810.
+A palisaded blockhouse and trading post located on the Saco River about one-quarter mile below the falls.
+The blockhouse reportedly still existed in 1810.
 Also referred to as the Saco Blockhouse (3).

 Scarborough Garrison Houses

-Joshua Scottow's Fort (1) (1675 - 1677) was a settlers' garrison located at Black Point.
+Joshua Scottow's Fort (1) (1675 - 1677) (aka Black Point Garrison) was a settlers' garrison located at the Black Point settlement.
 It was attacked by Indians in 1676 and 1677.
-A marker is located by the town post office.
-Capt.
-Joshua Scottow's Fort (2) (1681 - 1690) was a palisaded militia fort located at Black Point.
-Also known as Black Point Fort.
-The settlement was abandoned in 1690.
-Re-established in 1702 as Jocelyn's Fort (2), built by Henry and John Jocelyn (also spelled Josselyn), it was defended by only eight men when attacked by a force of 500 French and Indians in 1703.
-A stone marker (1931) marks the site.
+Also known as Jocelyn's Fort (2), after Henry Jocelyn (also spelled Josselyn), who commanded the settlement at the time of the 1676 attack as Scottow was away in Boston.
+A stone marker is located across from 534 Black Point Road overlooking Garrison Cove on Prouts Neck.
+A second fort, Capt.
+Joshua Scottow's Fort (2) (1681 - 1690), was a palisaded militia fort located on Prouts Neck about one-half mile north of Massacre Pond, also known as Black Point Fort, and was commanded by John Hunnewell (with six soldiers) in 1690.
+The settlement was abandoned in 1690 after another Indian attack.
+Re-established in 1702 under Capt.
+John Larrabee, it was defended by only eight men when attacked by a force of 500 French and Indians in 1703.
+A stone marker (1931) marks this site at 558 Black Point Road.
 The settlement was then abandoned again until 1720.
 The fort here may have been rebuilt again at that time and then known as Prout's Neck Fort when Timothy Prout bought the surrounding land.
+Another stone marker at Ferry Rock (Ferry Beach) (on the grounds of the private Prouts Neck Country Club golf course) denotes the site of the 1633 Thomas Cammock House, which Henry Jocelyn took over in 1643.
+See also Mogg Hegon and Henry Jocelyn by Pat Higgins

 Richard Hunnewell's Garrison (1673 ?) on Winnocks Neck was attacked in 1703.
-It later became a tavern, and was relocated in 1976 to its present site at Black Point Road and Winnocks Neck Road.
+It later became a tavern, and was relocated in 1976 to its present site at 1 Winnocks Neck Road (at Black Point Road) (private property).
 Andrew Brown's (Sr.) Garrison was located near Harmon's Landing (location ?).
-It was attacked and destroyed in 1675. (there is a Garrison Lane near Massacre Pond on Prouts Neck) Roger Dearing's Garrison (1710 ?) was located at Oak Hill.
+It was attacked and destroyed in 1675.
+Roger Dearing's Garrison (1710 ?) was located at Oak Hill.

 Dunstan Garrison Houses

 Located here were the Alger Garrison (built 1651 by brothers Andrew and Arthur Alger, attacked and abandoned in 1675, both men killed), and Burnham's Garrison (built before 1675) at Blue Point.
-Richard Foxwell's Garrison (1650 ?) was located on Cascade (Foxwell) Brook, part of the Blue Point settlement.
-Henry Watts' Garrison (1650 ?) was also nearby.
+The Blue Point Garrison, commanded by Phillip Foxwell (six soldiers), was listed in an April 1690 report.
+Richard Foxwell's Garrison (1651) was located on Cascade (Foxwell) Brook, part of the Blue Point settlement.
+Henry Watts' Garrison (1651) was also nearby.
 The town was originally named Dunstan until 1658.

 John Stratton's Fort